boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 - id: mandatory, string.
 The id of the class.
 Class ids are one word identifiers, which must be unique within the repository.
 This class id is used as a way to refer to the class, when the standard field is not set.
-  They should contain only letters, numbers and underscores, and should be descriptive, as they may be visible to the user.
+  They should contain only letters, numbers and underscores.
+- names: optional, class-name-element_ or list of class-name-element_ .
+One or
-- naming: mandatory, naming-element_.
-A naming convention for the parts of this class.
+  several names for this class.
-- description: optional, string.
-A short description of the class.
-- standard: optional, string or list of strings.
-The name of the standard, if class is standardized.
-In the case of multiple standards with identical specifications, a list of names can be given.
-- status: optional, string.
-This can be used to indicate the status of the standard.
-Possible values are "active" and "withdrawn", if absent, "active" is assumed.
-- replaces: optional, string or list of strings.
-Standards that are superseded by this standard.
+- standards: optional, class-standard-element_ or list of class-standard-element_ .
+One or several standards, in which the parts of this class are specified.
 - parameters: optional, parameter-element_: Parameters for this class.
 - url: optional, string or list of strings.
 A url with relevant information regarding the parts of this class.
 For example a link to a vendor, or to the